bbc/tal/other/contributing.md

 <p class="lead">TAL is licensed under Apache v2.0</p>
 TAL is  licensed under a dual licensing approach.
 You are welcome to make submissions under the Apache v 2.0 licence.

+If you want to contribute to TAL but are short on ideas, check out our [Bug List]({{site.baseurl}}/other/bug-list.html).

 There are two ways you might become a contributor: